-- (1)maintain a 2.0 cumulative grade-point average in each term to continue receiving the scholarship funds - maintain fulltime enrollment in an ASB/AST degree program - in the event a scholarship recipient must temporary (a) withdraw from school, he/she must promptly report this withdrawal to the Office of Academic Affairs - he/she may request reinstatement of the scholarship after (b) a maximum one-term leave of absence - after a leave of absence of more than one term, he/she (c) must reapply for a South Hills/PCEA Scholarship

-(3) maintain acceptable behavior while in attendance at South Hills School of Business & Technology.
+- (1) Maintain a "C" average in each term to continue receiving the scholarship funds - (2) Maintain full-time enrollment in an ASB/AST degree program - (a) In the event a scholarship recipient must temporary withdraw from school, he/she must promptly report this withdrawal to the Office of Academic Affairs - (b) He/she may request reinstatement of the scholarship after a maximum one-term leave of absence - (c) After a leave of absence of more than one term, he/she must reapply for a South Hills/PCEA Scholarship - (3) Maintain acceptable behavior while in attendance at South Hills School of Business & Technology.

-New Economy Technology Scholarship (NET Scholarship).
-The scholarship provides up to \$1,000 per year based on total educational costs for a full-time student.
+New Economy Technology Scholarship (NET Scholarship) This scholarship provides up to \$1,000 per year based on total educational costs for a full-time student.